 Don’t scratch bites

 If an animal bites you, don’t scratch it.
 Otherwise, it itches even worse, and the bite can get infected.
-It makes more sense to use natural homemade remedies for insect bites such as ribwort
+It makes more sense to use natural homemade remedies for insect bites such as ribwort or onions because they relieve the itching and reduce swelling.

 This is especially important after an attack by braking, as they prefer to stay near cow pastures and bring germs into the skin with the bite.